umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Architecture/DataResolvers.md

 ### LocalLinks
 * **Full name:** `Umbraco.Courier.DataResolvers.LocalLinks`
 * **Triggers on:** Propertydata, which contains a the string {locallink:
-* Resolves the ID to a guid, and adds the linked document as a dependency
+* Resolves the ID to a GUID, and adds the linked document as a dependency

 ##### Configuration
 	<localLinks>